RB and Mindy

 Barbecue, Indoors and Out.

-Barbecue is one of our big things because RB is the Balding Eagle Scout, a smoke whisperer, KCBS certified judge, and his initials rhyme with BBQ.
-Expanding the definition of barbecue, and helping others cook their own barbecue in any situation, is a life mission of ours.
-We’re the authors of Cheater BBQ, Barbecue Anytime, Anywhere, in Any Weather (Clarkson Potter, 2008), a guide for making indoor barbecue with an oven or slow cooker, and some liquid smoke.
+Barbecue is one of our big things because RB is the Balding Eagle Scout, a smoke whisperer, a KCBS-certified judge, and his initials rhyme with BBQ.
+Expanding the definition of barbecue and helping others cook their own barbecue in any situation is a life mission of ours.
+We’re the authors of Cheater BBQ: Barbecue Anytime, Anywhere, in Any Weather (Clarkson Potter, 2008), a guide for making indoor barbecue with an oven or slow cooker, and some liquid smoke.
 We believe in barbecue diversity and reject any notion of “secret ingredients.”

-Salad Brain is our medium for unpacking and developing creativity through salad making.
-You have found the site of the Salad Brain Creativity Workshop designed to help you think for yourself, unlock your creativity, and serve it up on a platter.
+Salad Brain is our medium for unpacking and developing creativity through salad-making.
+You have found the site of the Salad Brain Creativity Movement designed to help you think for yourself, unlock your creativity, and serve it up on a platter.
 We’ve created an artsy, self-help program to stretch your mind, fire up your creative juices, and feed you well.
 As we like to say, the salad bowl is the black hole of design.
-Check out our fun salad brain creativity exercises served up on a platter.
+Check out our fun saladbrain creativity exercises served up on a platter.
 They just might change the way you think about salad.

 About Us

 We are Nashville-based food writers, authors, and teachers.
-Mindy is a proud graduate of Virginia Tech and one of the last generations of land grant university home ec majors.
-For more than 25 years Mindy has been elbow-deep in test kitchens, food marketing, recipe development, communications, and journalism.
+Mindy is a proud graduate of Virginia Tech and one of the last generations of land-grant university home ec majors.
+For more than 30 years Mindy has been elbow-deep in test kitchens, food marketing, recipe development, communications, and journalism.
 She has co-authored two cookbooks with the great-grandniece of Jack Daniel, Lynne Tolley, for Jack Daniel’s Tennessee Whiskey.
-She worked with the test kitchen staff of Tennessee’s iconic baking company, Martha White Flour, and can tell you pretty much anything you’ll ever want to know about southern biscuits and cornbread.
+She worked with the test kitchen staff of Tennessee’s iconic baking company, Martha White Flour, and can tell you pretty much anything you’ll ever want to know about Southern biscuits and cornbread.
 Mindy wrote the former weekly Drive-Thru Review column in the Tennessean, dissecting fast-food menu trends for many years.

 RB was a driven, impatient child and became an Eagle Scout in 1974 at the age of 13.
 He’s been cooking outdoors over some kind of fire ever since.
 His smoked chicken is a religious experience, and don’t get him started about Texas brisket and beef ribs.
 For years R.B. chronicled his cooking adventures on the patio in his weekly column The Fire Zone in the Tennessean.
 He is a graduate of Hamilton College and Vanderbilt University School of Law and has been an attorney, a non-profit legal director, and a university professor.